giordano-lucas/exchange-price-propagation/index.md

 ## Descriptive statistics

-In this section, statistics on the `transactlantic` dataset are provided
+In this section, statistics on the `transactlantic` dataset are provided.
+In particular, the number of transactions for the different exchanges is computed below:

-XXX

 {% include_relative figures/plotly/nb_transaction_per_exchange.html %}

+Secondly, the size of the joined time series is shown below.
+It allows us to assess the quality of the error bars displayed in the cross-correlation plots.
+For instance, if the join size is `100`, we won't be able to get meaningfull estimates for the correlation.

 {% include_relative figures/plotly/nb_transaction_join_market_pairs.html %}

 ## Visual validation of the method

-The
-- Assymetric cross-correlation functions

-As a first validation steps, we propose to compute the auto-correlation of the
+As a first validation steps, we propose to compute the auto-correlation of the `MSFT` stock.
+From the stylised facts of financial returs, we know that we should observe any serial autocorrelation.
+Therefore, we would expect to see a `Dirac` function for this plot with a correlation of `1` at lag `0`.

-In these plots, we

-{% include_relative figures/plotly/nb_transaction_join_market_pairs.html %}
+{% include_relative figures/plotly/Correlation_vs_lag_iteration(0)_market(US_US).html %}

+We indeed observe a `Dirac` behaviour for this plot which confirms our believes.
+A slighly more intersting casei

-{% include_relative figures/plotly/nb_transaction_join_market_pairs.html %}
+{% include_relative figures/plotly/Correlation_vs_lag_iteration(0)_market(US_GB).html %}

+> **Note**: the shape of these plots are similar to those of the XXX paper.
+Furthermore, we observe strongly assymetrical cross-correlation functions.
+However, interestingly, the maximum correlation reachable is lower that those in the paper.
+Indeed, the second plot shows a correlation on only `30%`.
+Given the fact that we are dealing with the same stock price (only in different exchanges), we would have expected a higher correlation.
+We found that it this behaviour is strongly impacted by the difference in frequencies between the two exchanges.
+If one is particuarly liquid compared to the other, the `forward fill` operation will, roughly speaking, transform our low frequency signal to a strong piece-wise step function.
+In opposition, the high frequnecy log return signal will jaggle around the contant threshold defined by the low frequnecy signal.
+As a result, it creates artificats that reduce the overall correlation.
+Hence, it is not surprising to observe a maxmium correlation in the order of `5%` for some liquid-illiquid pairs.

 # Analysis